Bounce Back (Big Sean song)

 "Bounce Back " is a song by American rapper Big Sean, serving as the lead single from his fourth album, I Decided (2017).
-The song was produced by Hitmaka and Smash David, with additional production by Metro Boomin and Amaire Johnson.
+The song was produced by Hitmaka, Smash David, Metro Boomin, and Amaire Johnson.
 It features additional vocals from label boss Kanye West and American singer Jeremih.
 It also has the subtitle "Take No L's", which is featured on the single's cover.
 This song was released on October 31, 2016.
 The single received a nomination for Best Rap Performance at the 60th Annual Grammy Awards.

 Background and composition

 Big Sean teased "Bounce Back" on his social media in early October 2016.
 Hitmaka and Smash David also teased the song on their respective Instagram accounts a couple weeks before its release.
 On October 30, 2016, he announced on his Twitter account that he would be releasing new music soon.
 On the following day, Sean released "Bounce Back" along with "No More Interviews" for digital download through GOOD Music and Def Jam Recordings.

-"Bounce Back" is a trap-influenced hip hop song, written in the key of C♯ minor, and a tempo of 81.2 BPM.
+"Bounce Back" is a trap-influenced hip-hop song, written in the key of C♯ minor, and a tempo of 81.2 BPM.